spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 :::warning

-There could be AWS expenses associated with this tutorial.
+There are AWS expenses associated with this tutorial.
+An estimated hourly cost is provided by Palette during the cluster creation step.
 After completing the tutorial, make sure to delete the infrastructure to avoid additional charges.

 :::